-After your media files (videos, images, etc.) have been imported, it’s time to start editing.
+After your media files (videos, images, etc.) have been imported to Filmora, it’s time to start editing.
 This tutorial will go over arranging clips in your timeline, cleaning up your footage, editing out unwanted parts, and more.

 1. To select a single media file: click on its thumbnail.

 2. To select multiple media files: press and hold [Ctrl], and then click the thumbnails of the media you want to select.